 JNPT completed dredging for deepening and widening of the Main Harbour Channel at JNPT from 14 meters to 15 meters for total channel length of 35 kms in February-2019 at a cost of INR 2,029.17 Crore (US$ 285.78 million).
 Now, JNPT is in a position to handle the container vessels of 12,500 TEUs capacity, which was capped at 8,000 TEUs earlier.
 This is a significant 50% increase in the capacity of vessels that can berth at JNPT.
 The higher draft will lead to higher Parcel Sizes to be handled at the port and as per commercial trends will lead to reduce shipping and handling cost.
 This will facilitate more scale economies to the trade while exporting or importing through the JNPT.

 In order to bring all regulators near port area, the Port has allotted the office space to FSSAI, Animal Quarantine, Plant quarantine, Textile Commission and Drug Controller.
-Port has also allotted the land to FSSAI & Animal Quarantine, Plant quarantine &Drug controller for setting up of laboratories.
-Textile Committee has shifted their office and laboratory to Port Users Building, JNPT .
+Port has also allotted the land to FSSAI and Animal Quarantine, Plant quarantine and Drug controller for setting up of laboratories.
+Textile Committee has shifted their office and laboratory to Port Users Building, JNPT.
 Since other PGAs also have not taken the possession of land allotted to them, JNPT is explored alternative suitable arrangement as per their requirements within port area.
-Subsequently, Port has allotted 11800 square feet of office space at Trainee’ Hostel , JNPT Township to FSSAI for development of lab.
-Similarly Drug Controller also requested the Port for constructed office space of area 4500 square feet and Port is in the process of allotting the same at Shopping Complex, JNPT Township.
+Subsequently, Port has allotted 11,800 square feet of office space at Trainee’ Hostel, JNPT Township to FSSAI and 4000 square feet office space at PUB, JNPT to Drug controller for development of lab.
+Similarly port also allotted 400 sq. feet space each for Animal Quarantine and Wild Life Bureau at PUB on 26.02.2020.

 JNPT allotted land for Drive through Scanner by Customs near PUB on main route.
-The Drive through Scanner was commissioned in Dec.
-2018 by Jawahar Customs.
+The Drive through Scanner was commissioned in Dec.2018 by Jawahar Customs.
 It has reduced the time for scanning of import containers to about one minute per truck.
+Customs is also installing one mobile scanner for BMCTPL and one Rail Drive through Scanner.
+Port has allotted land for both these Projects free from any encumbrance.

 Under simplification of process, the Port commenced the inter-terminal movements and dispensed with seal checking by CISF at the Gate.
 The Port also focused to increase the DPD deliveries and Direct Port Entry (DPE).